 Just make sure that you take the time to A/B test the creative and copy you use across every segment.
 Even if something appears to be working relatively well, it's impossible to measure its success without something to measure against.

 4. Use Location

 Targeting consumers and audience members according to their geographic location isn't much of a new idea in the world of online advertising.
-However, within the mobile world.
+However, geographic targeting can be taken to the next level within the mobile world.
 Instead of just imagining where your customers will be from a geographic perspective, think about where they're going to be browsing from a mobile perspective.

 Determining whether most of your users visit your website when at home, traveling, or shopping can help you customize your advertising to your target audience.
 For instance, if you know most of your users visit your website when shopping, your ad copy could read: "Take a break from the sales and check out an incredible new offer!".